trevorabel/trevorabel.github.io/fullReport.md

 4. Include functionality to have a pop-out window to select files as an alternative to entering the file path.
 5. Overhaul into a JavaFx project to make a more interactive and appealing UI.

-* Number 4 would require a JavaFx upgrade potentially*

 X. Defense Presentation Slides
 ------------------------------